jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Mining For New Resources

-I want to tell you a story that I think illustrates the Heavy Weight approach in action.
+Now I want to tell you a story that I think illustrates the Heavy Weight approach in action.

 At Wistia, our Video SEO feature is one of the big differentiators for us and